IgSokolov/CAN-logger/README.md

 ## Todos
 - [ ] Fix autorescaling
 - [ ] Decode multiplexed payload
+- [ ] Don't run the app if CAN interface doesn't exist

 ## Acknowledgement
 Kudos to Oliver Hartkopp for his brilliant work on the SocketCAN API!